marcoonroad/Coro-Simple/README.md

 ##### Coroutine: Constructor #####

-Later, the *coro* keyword returns a constructor, but why it returns a constructor?
+After, the *coro* keyword returns a constructor, and you may think "but why it returns a constructor"?
 Well, for two mainly reasons:

 * Code reuse: you can use the coroutine on different places, without declare again it every time.
-* Reset / Restore to initial state: when the coroutine dies, you can just assign it again to the generator.
+* Reset / restore to initial state: when the coroutine dies, you can just assign it again to the generator.

-Some example (Python-like iter function):
+Some example (a Python-like iter function):

 ```perl6
 my &iter = coro -> $xs {